ghc-proposals/ghc-proposals/proposals/0631-main-return-types.rst

 Because this behavior change, if it ever actually matters, is likely in the direction of *improving* the program behavior, it's not clear that there are any real costs to this "breakage".
-Still, we could add a warning to the ``Termination ExitCode`` instance and encourage users to use a custom type, or see the alternatives for `an option <#no-exitcode-instance>`_ with no backwards incompatibility.
+Still, we could add a warning to the ``ExitStatus ExitCode`` instance and encourage users to use a custom type, or see the alternatives for `an option <#no-exitcode-instance>`_ with no backwards incompatibility.